 This one is pretty easy and doesn’t require any money.

 A great option for a lid I have found is an old window screen.
 You can also use a section of chicken wire.
 The goal here is to keep the chicks in but also to keep danger out.

 A family pet or curious little hands can accidentally harm or stress out your chicks.
 Keep them secluded while they are growing to give them the best possible start.

-Just make sure whatever you use will allow for air flow and ventilation.
+Just make sure whatever you use will allow for airflow and ventilation.

-I have found that poultry bedding or wood shavings, work the best to keep things clean.
+I have found that poultry bedding or wood shavings work the best to keep things clean.
 Depending on how many chicks you have will determine how much bedding to put down.

-Chicks need heat especially when they are brand new since they do not have the warmth of their mothers to do this for them.
+Chicks need heat, especially when they are brand new, since they do not have the warmth of their mothers to do this for them.

-You can find heat lamps and heat bulbs (they are sold separately) at Amazon, Tractor Supply or any feed mill.
+You can find heat lamps and heat bulbs (they are sold separately) at Amazon, Tractor Supply, or any feed mill.

 Because of this, you may find yourself changing your chick’s water several times throughout the day.
 I suggest having a small waterer to make that job a bit easier.

-This is usually enough to tell them there is water close by and put them in “search” mode.
-If you find a chick is not able to locate the water the other chicks will usually lead by example, but you can always dip their beaks again.
+This is usually enough to tell them there is water nearby and put them in “search” mode.
+If you find a chick cannot locate the water, the other chicks will usually lead by example, but you can always dip their beaks again.

 I feed my chicks a starter feed that contains everything a new chick needs nutritionally.
 I suggest keeping your chicks on this feed for the first 8-10 weeks.

 Another item on our chick supply list is a roost.